Offshore Wind Power: Building Our Clean Energy Future

 NWF works in all coastal states to advocate for responsible development of offshore wind power.
 Here’s the latest news:

-The post Monitoring Bird Interactions with Offshore Wind Development appeared first on The National Wildlife Federation Blog.
+The post Bringing Responsible Offshore Wind Development to the Port of Long Beach appeared first on The National Wildlife Federation Blog.

-The post Addressing the Whale in the Room: Offshore Wind Development & Rice’s Whales appeared first on The National Wildlife Federation Blog.
+The post BOEM Leases Four Areas in the Gulf of Maine for Floating Offshore Wind Development appeared first on The National Wildlife Federation Blog.